We all get those pesky little tender spots on our backs from time to time.

 Percussive massage treats soft tissue pain and soreness anywhere in the body with hand-held electric percussion massagers that provide short, fast pulses that penetrate deep into soft tissues.

-Shiatsu Neck and Shoulder Massagers
+Neck and Shoulder Massagers

-Shiatsu neck and shoulder massagers are electric massagers that have balls inside them that roll around in order to knead trigger points in your shoulder and neck muscles.
+Neck and shoulder massagers are electric massagers that have balls inside them that roll around in order to knead trigger points in your shoulder and neck muscles.

 They’re designed to fit by draping over your shoulders or attaching to the head of a chair.

-Massage Chair Pads and Cushions
+Massage Chair Pillows

 Foam rollers are cylinder-shaped rolling tools that come in different sizes, textures and degrees of firmness.